percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Upon receipt of the new EKT Key, the endpoint **MUST** create a new SRTP master key and prepare to send that key inside a Full EKT Field using the new EKT Key as per Section 4.5 of [@!I-D.ietf-perc-srtp-ekt-diet].
-Since it may take some time for all of the endpoints in conference to finish re-keying, senders **MUST** delay a short period of time before sending media encrypted with the new master key and before utilizing the new EKT Key (continuing using the old EKT Key temporarily), but it **MUST** be prepared to process packets containing the new EKT Key immediately.
-The EKT SPI field can be used to differentiate between tags encrypted with the old and new keys.
+In order to allow time for all endpoints in the conference to receive the new keys, the sender should follow the recommendations in Section 4.7 of [I-D.ietf-perc-srtp-ekt-diet].
+On receiving a new EKT Key, endpoints **MUST** be prepared to decrypt EKT tags using the new key.
+The EKT SPI field is used to differentiate between tags encrypted with the old and new keys.

-> Editor's Note: Now much time is a "short period of time"?
-It would be really nice if the EKTKey message contained this delay.
-And the KD knows roughly how long it would take to send out messages.
-For a two-party conference, this might be 100ms, but for a large conference it might be several seconds.

-After re-keying, an endpoint should retain old SRTP master keys and EKT Key for a period of time for the purpose of ensuring it can decrypt packets.
+After re-keying, an endpoint **SHOULD** retain prior SRTP master keys and EKT Key for a period of time sufficient for the purpose of ensuring it can decrypt late-arriving or out-of-order packets or packets sent by other endpoints that used the prior keys for a period of time after re-keying began.
-The time period to retain old keys is not specified, but they should be retained at least for the period of time required to re-key the conference or handle late-arriving or out-of-order packets.
-A period of 60s should be considered a generous retention period, but an endpoint **MAY** retain old keys until the end of the conference.
+An endpoint **MAY** retain old keys until the end of the conference.

 Endpoints **MAY** follow the procedures in section 5.2 of [@RFC5764] to re-negotiate HBH keys as desired.
 If new HBH keys are generated,